zakharsmirnoff/always-check/README.md

 if (res instanceOf Error) {
   // handle the error
   console.log(res.message)
-  console.log(res.cause) // it will be the name of the calling function return
+  console.log(res.cause) // it will be the full original error object caught in the catch clause return
 }
 const data = await checkAsync(async() => await res.json()) // here res is Response for sure since we checked for the error